 Physics, B.A.

 Program Overview

 As a physics student, you will learn the skills needed to solve practical, real-world problems and understand how basic natural phenomena occur.
 You’ll study in labs with high-tech equipment, work with our highly regarded physicists, and have the opportunity to conduct research in our own labs or, during summer breaks, at other institutions throughout the United States.
-The Bachelors of Arts degree program in physics is designed for premedical and predental students, for students preparing for teaching in secondary school, and for others for whom a broad background in physics is desirable.
+The Bachelor of Arts degree program in physics is designed for premedical and predental students, for students preparing for teaching in secondary school, and for others for whom a broad background in physics is desirable.

+Physics, B.A.